hamidgasmi/training.computerscience.programming.python/README.md

 <details>
 <summary>Strings</summary>

+- String object is **immutable**:
+  - An immutable object can't be changed
-- String object is immutable: each time a string is assigned to a variable a new object is created in memory to represent the new value
+  - Each time a string is assigned to a variable a new object is created in memory to represent the new value
 - String concatenation:
   - To use a list of texts to append to
   - To use join to convert the list to a string